jckarter/clay/doc/primitives-reference.md

     [S]
     IdentifierModuleName(static S);

-`IdentifierModuleName` is like `ModuleName`, but the module's name is returned as a static string rather than as a string literal.
+`IdentifierModuleName` is like `ModuleName`, except that the module's name is returned as a static string rather than as a string literal.

 #### <a name="staticname"></a>StaticName